rasod/JWPlayer-Chapters-API/README.md

 # JWPlayer-Chapters-API

 Note: This is a early experiment after an hour of coding.
-It's really hacky and has only been testing in Safari and Chrome.
+It's really hacky and has only been tested in Safari and Chrome.

 Currently the only way to add chapter markers to the JW Player is via a WebVTT file. https://support.jwplayer.com/customer/portal/articles/1407454-adding-chapter-markers

 This JS Method allows you to add chapter markers via JavaScript without the need of a WebVTT file.
-It uses BlobURL to create a WEBVTT file which is then use by the JW Player.
+It uses BlobURL to create a WEBVTT file which is then used by the JW Player.

 ##Usage

-- Include the jwchapters.js file file or contents of file in your page.
+- Include the jwchapters.js file or contents of file into your page.
 - Call chaptersBlob() with an array containing the start of the chapters expressed in seconds.